poieto/processing-gol/README.md

 Depending on the states of the starting grid, the Game of Life can create beautiful patterns that range from simple and random, to complex and geometric!

 <br></br>
-### III.GOL / p5.js Technical exercise with Nicci and Hailey
+### III.GOL / p5.js Technical exercise with Nicci Yin and Hailey Mah.
 Now, we'll be looking at an implementation of Conway's Game of Life in a p5.js sketch. p5.js is a free, open-source JavaScript library for creative coding.
 Sketches can be run and edited right in your web browser - no software downloads needed.

 Play around with the code **[in this p5.js sketch](https://p5js.org/examples/simulate-game-of-life.html)**!
 Together, we'll try changing the canvas size, background color, and activation rules for the neighboring cells.